Moon2Di/documentation/en/blockchain-services/emerdns/i2p-domain-name-registration-based-on-blockchain.md

 everything is ready for transferring these names to their owners.
 Absolutely free.

-If you have a website in the I2P network, go to <http://emercoin.i2p> and enter the name of your website into the search box.
+If you have a website in the I2P network, go to <a target="_blank" rel="nofollow" href="http://emercoin.i2p">http://emercoin.i2p</a> and enter the name of your website into the search box.

 You should see a similar inscription: